roschaefer/Fabulist/README.md

 the.last_user_called?
 "John"    # => user

 # only this will raise an exception
-the(2).nd_last  # => raise NoObjectFound, because there is only one object in the memory
+the(2).nd            # => raises NoObjectFound, because there is only one object in the memory the.user_whatsoever  # => raises NoObjectFound, because the user doesn't respond to 'whatsoever' the.unknown_class    # => raises NoObjectFound, no class 'unknown_class', here the fabulist would interpret it as a method name
 ```

 Cucumber Features should not be described in a vague manner.
-As a fabulist, you can tell your story very precise with less but meaningful details.
+As a fabulist you can tell a story especially precise with little but meaningful details.
+Cucumber features written like personas would be a nice use case.

-Think about personas.
-Wouldn't that be nice?

 ## Notes